AMR unions want to take a chance on US Air merger

 People familiar with the airline's thinking have said that management wants to negotiate a merger on its own terms and could set its sights on different targets, ranging from JetBlue Airways Corp (JBLU.O) to Alaska Air Group Inc (ALK.N) to US Airways.

-Aside from the unions, the committee includes the Pension Benefit Guaranty Corp (PBGC), the government agency that protects under funded pension plans; Boeing Co (BA.N), Hewlett Packard Co (HPQ.N); and the banks acting for AMR bondholders - Wilmington Trust Co WLMTN.UL, Bank of New York Mellon Corp (BK.N) and Manufacturers & Traders Trust Co MTBTT.UL.
+Aside from the unions, the committee includes the Pension Benefit Guaranty Corp (PBGC), the government agency that protects under funded pension plans; Boeing Co (BA.N), Hewlett-Packard Co (HPQ.N); and the banks acting for AMR bondholders - Wilmington Trust Co WLMTN.UL, Bank of New York Mellon Corp (BK.N) and Manufacturers & Traders Trust Co.

 Delta is also studying a potential bid for AMR, but the carrier has not presented a merger plan to AMR's unions or creditors in a way that US Airways has made an outreach to the stakeholders of AMR, people familiar with the matter have said.